dantezhu/xstat/README.md

 # webstat
-make statsd work with flask or django
+make statsd work with flask, django, maple or other server